 I'm a bit disgusted by what was found after removing the cladding around the bathtub.
 It made me wonder if the improvement was worth it.
 Strangely enough, the bamboo flooring had no mould whatsoever on the surfaces, but the pine used to build the frame was infected.

 KILL OFF MOULD

-With clear access to any mould, you can kill it off with household bleach.
-Decant some bleach into a spray bottle so that you don't have to stand too close and thoroughly soak the area with bleach.
+With clear access to any mould, you can kill it off with white spirit vinegar.
+Decant some white spirit vinegar into a spray bottle (80% vinegar - 20% water) so that you don't have to stand too close and thoroughly soak the area with vinegar.
 Leave it on for an hour or two, or overnight if you can, before cleaning it away.
 It really is as easy as that.

 After removing the bamboo cladding around the bathtub, the bath is restored to its original condition.
 Now I have to wait until supplies have a shower panel in stock!